-I've tried several Indian pudding recipes over the years, and this one is my favorite.
-It's not terribly sweet, but the molasses gives it a satisfyingly rich flavor.
-I suspect that you can use whatever type of milk you please--I've had success with whole, skim, and soy milks.
-To ensure a smooth texture, it's important to continuously stir the pudding while it cooks.
-Refrigerate any leftovers and reheat--I think it's even better the second day.
+Cornmeal molasses pudding has become one of my favorite cold-weather desserts.
+It's not terribly sweet, but the molasses gives it a satisfyingly rich flavor (especially if you use blackstrap molasses).
+I suspect that you can use whatever type of milk you please—I've had success with whole, skim, and soy milks.
+To ensure a smooth texture, it's important to gradually add the cornmeal and continuously stir the pudding while it cooks.
+The leftovers reheat well; simply refrigerate the cooled pudding in a tightly covered container.

 Adapted from the recipe by Devlin Burke